SubnauticaNitrox/Nitrox/CONTRIBUTING.md

 # Contributing

 ## Code
 We do not have a formatting guideline *yet*, and expect you to write code with common sense in mind.
 Consistency is key, so look at the surrounding code and adhere to the same standards.
-Always check the diff before you commit (and more importantly: before filing a PR); many irrelevant changes usually means your autoformat settings are off.
+Always check the diff before you commit (and more importantly: before filing a PR); many irrelevant changes usually mean your autoformat settings are off.
+Luckily, our project now includes a `.editorconfig` that automatically sets all the built-in formatting/language-rules.
+This is however only supported in Visual Studio 2017.
 A large list of discussion items has been compiled [here](https://github.com/SubnauticaNitrox/Nitrox/issues/36), which hopefully make it into a guideline soon™.

 ### Formatting